Opaque Constants

 uint64_t RHS = Split; // Part 2

 Then, the pass generates IR instructions to reconstruct the original value.
-This reconstruction is essentially an addition between LHS and RHS and to prevent a “constant propagation”, it uses two intermediate variables:
+This reconstruction is essentially an addition between LHS and RHS, and it uses two intermediate variables to prevent constant propagation optimizations:

 1. __omvll_opaque_gv